valardohaeris2/netflix-clone-live/README.md

 # netflix-clone-live

-Go live version of Netflix clone with Stripe payment method
+Go live version of Netflix clone with Stripe payment method.
+Work in progress as of January 2024.